 Since 2007 geolocators have also been deployed at colonies in Texas, New Jersey, South Carolina, Virginia, Florida, Minnesota, South Dakota, Ontario and British Columbia.
 Through the 2014 nesting season the PMCA has deployed geolocators on over 100 adults and subadults.

 In 2014 the PMCA deployed the first GPS tags for Purple Martins at their colony sites in Erie, PA.
-While we still have to recover the GPS tags in spring 2015, we are hopeful that this data will give us a much more precise migration path.

 The data we’ve gathered is fascinating.
 Here are some of the more interesting facts we’ve discovered from geolocators data: